GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 ## Next steps

-To reiterate: the Privacy Sandbox authors need your support.
+The Privacy Sandbox authors need your support.
 The [explainers](https://blog.chromium.org/2019/08/potential-uses-for-privacy-sandbox.html) need feedback—in particular to suggest missing use cases and more-private ways to accomplish their goals.

 ## Find out more